bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 good understanding of what's happening, is fairly familiar with the Linux installation process and is fairly familiar with u-boot and the Linux bootup process on 32 bit "armel" style platforms.
-For this reason the step by step details of how to perform every step is not included because it's assumed that anyone with the required level of skill to perform this procedure will already be familiar with things like how to transfer files, how to mount filesystems, how to use a terminal
+For this reason the minute details of how to perform every step are not included because it's assumed that anyone with the required level of skill to perform this procedure will already be familiar with things like how to transfer files, how to mount filesystems, how to use a terminal